Publisher: Humana Press Inc.

 18.2.1 Global analysis of microscopic neuroanatomic changes

-18.2.2 Numbers of neurons per 1mm2 column per cytoarchitectonic area
+18.2.2 Numbers of neurons per 1mm2 column per cytoarchitectonic

 18.2.3 Numbers of neurons per cytoarchitectonic area